laggykiller/sticker-convert/docs/guide_signal.md

 You can get them easily with `Generate` button (In GUI) or `--signal-get-auth` (In CLI)

+Since v2.7.0, you can get Signal uuid and password from non-beta version of Signal.

 Alternatively, follow instructions below to get them manually:

 ![../imgs/signal-uuid-password.png](../imgs/signal-uuid-password.png)